Variational aspects of Laplace eigenvalues on Riemannian surfaces: Other related results and remarks

 For the case of the first eigenvalue the above result can be significantly sharpened. \begin{TE1} Let $M$ be a closed surface endowed with a conformal class $c$, and $(g_n)$ be a sequence of $\lambda_1$-extremal smooth metrics in $c$ (possibly with conical singularities) normalised to have a unit volume.
 Then there exists a subsequence $(g_{n_\ell})$ such that one of the following holds: \begin{itemize} \item[(i)] the volume measures $\mathit{Vol}(g_{n_\ell})$ converge weakly to a pure Dirac measure $\delta_x$ for some $x\in M$, and $\lambda_1(g_{n_\ell})\to 8\pi$ as $\ell\to +\infty$; \item[(ii)] the subsequence $(g_{n_\ell})$ converges smoothly to a $\lambda_1$-extremal metric $g$ (possibly with a finite number of conical singularities) and $\lambda_1(g_{n_\ell})\to\lambda_1(g)$ as $\ell\to +\infty$. \end{itemize} \end{TE1} In particular, the theorem says that the set of conformal $\lambda_1$-extremal metrics whose first eigenvalues are bounded away from $8\pi$ is always compact.
 The critical value $8\pi$ is the maximal first eigenvalue of unit volume metrics on the $2$-sphere, and as is known (due to the non-compactness of the conformal group $\PSL(2,\mathbf C)$) the maximal metrics on it form a non-compact space.
 This compactness statement can be also viewed as a version of the following result by Montiel and Ros~\cite{MR}: {\em on a compact surface of positive genus each conformal class has at most one metric which admits a minimal immersion into a unit sphere by first eigenfunctions.} Indeed, our statement says that the set of conformal metrics that admit harmonic maps (of energy bounded away from $8\pi$) into a unit sphere by first eigenfunctions is compact.
 Here we, of course, assume that these metrics are allowed to have conical singularities.

 The proof of Theorem~$E_1$ follows closely the line of the argument in~\cite{Ko} where analogous results for Schrodinger eigenvalues have been proved.
-In fact, the formalism developed in this work allows to shorten the original proof in~\cite{Ko} significantly.
-Finally, mention that instead of smooth conformal metrics in the theorems above one can also consider partially regular metrics.
-The convergence is then understood on compact sets away from a nowhere dense zero Lebesgue measure singular set of the limit metric (together with a finite number of points where the volume concentartion may occur in Theorem~$E_k$).
+In fact, the formalism developed in the present work allows to shorten the original proof in~\cite{Ko} significantly.
+The statement of Theorem~$E_1$ continues to hold when extremal metrics $g_n$ belong to variable conformal classes $c_n$ that lie in a bounded domain of the moduli space of conformal structures on $M$.
+We refer to~\cite{Ko} for details.